You have probably heard that oatmeal is good for you health wise. Did you know, though, that oatmeal is also good for skin care?

 How do you use oatmeal for skin care?

 As mentioned earlier, oatmeal can be used to create a mask for your skin by adding other ingredients.
-However, that is not the only way oatmeal can be used in skin care.
+However, that is not the only way oatmeal skin care products can be.

 Oatmeal baths are also beneficial for your skin.
 Oatmeal scrubs you can quickly wash off are good if you do not have a lot of time to spare.